How to Identify Any Slavic Language at a Glance

 #language & literature

-small, How to Identify Any Slavic Language at a Glance, Detail of the fresco of Saints Cyril and Methodius with a Cyrillic inscription, the Monastery of Saint Jovan Bigorski, Macedonia, background photo: Br, Detail of the fresco of Saints Cyril and Methodius with a Cyrillic inscription, the Monastery of Saint Jovan Bigorski, Macedonia, background photo: Branka Vuckovic/Wikimedia
+default, How to Identify Any Slavic Language at a Glance, Detail of the fresco of Saints Cyril and Methodius with a Cyrillic inscription, the Monastery of Saint Jovan Bigorski, Macedonia, background photo: Br, Detail of the fresco of Saints Cyril and Methodius with a Cyrillic inscription, the Monastery of Saint Jovan Bigorski, Macedonia, background photo: Branka Vuckovic/Wikimedia

 Ą, ў, Ї, Ъ, ł, Ђ, đ, ш, ы, sz, Ž, etc...
 Ever tried to make sense of the mind-boggling diversity of Slavic languages and their quirky letters?
 Here are some simple guidelines to help you quickly tell these mysterious alphabets apart.

 Broadly speaking, Slavic languages can be divided into those using the Cyrillic alphabet and those using the Latin alphabet, but in truth each language has developed its own modified alphabet.
-These language-specific letters and diacritic signs can serve as sure-fire clues, but unfortunately the task is much harder with speech, since accents and dialects tend to confuse even the most skilled listeners.
+These language-specific letters and diacritic signs can serve as sure-fire clues, but unfortunately, the task is much harder with speech since accents and dialects tend to confuse even the most skilled listeners.

 So, how do you tell Slavic languages apart?